-- 5.7 The system shall provide for basic identification of the user (e.g. user logs in with CEA registration number and password).
-CEA encourages the use of webcam for identification as a good practice. - 5.8 The system shall allow participants unlimited access to the e-learning CPD course modules for a minimum duration of 3 months upon signing up for each e-Learning course.
+- 6.8 The system shall provide for basic identification of the user (e.g. user logs in with CEA registration number and password).
+CEA encourages the use of webcam for identification as a good practice. - 6.9 The system shall allow participants access to the e-learning CPD course modules for a reasonable duration for participants to complete the course.
 The system shall track the participants' completion of the e-learning modules and activity.

-Application to Conduct E-learning Course - 5.9 Course providers shall submit the application to conduct the e-learning course via the My CPD Portal, in the same way as for a classroom-based course.
+Application to Conduct E-learning Course

+- 6.10 Course providers shall submit the application to conduct the e-learning course via the My CPD Portal, in the same way as for a classroom-based course.
 Course providers are required to indicate that it is an e-learning course and provide details on the course administration under "Description of Course" in the course application details via the My CPD Portal.
-Course providers are required to upload the following documents in the application: - (i) Trial account for CEA with at least eight weeks' access or copy of the e-learning content; - (ii) Full course materials and outline of the course contents; - (iii) Name and detailed CVs of e-learning course developers including proof of relevant academic/professional qualifications and relevant experience in developing similar e-learning courses; and - (iv) Details of PayNow for payment of course assessment fee.
+Course providers are required to upload the following documents in the application: - (i) Account for CEA with access to the e-learning course. - (ii) Full course materials and outline of the course contents; - (iii) Course design plan (applicable only to new accreditation framework); - (iv) Name and detailed CVs of e-learning course developers including proof of relevant academic/professional qualifications and relevant experience in developing similar e-learning courses; and - (v) Details of PayNow for payment of course assessment fee.

-6 How to submit course applications for CEA's approval?
+7 Submission of course applications for CEA's approval

-6.1 Course providers are required to log in to the My CPD Portal to submit the detailed content for each course application related to Professional Competencies.
-The application shall be accompanied by all relevant and supporting documents as stipulated by CEA including trainers' qualifications, CV, and ACTA certificate of trainers, and briefing materials.
+7.1 Course providers are required to log in to the My CPD Portal to submit the detailed content for each course application related to Professional Competencies.
+The application shall be accompanied by all relevant and supporting documents as stipulated by CEA including trainers' qualifications, curriculum vitae, and professional certificate (e.g. ACTA, ACLP, DDDLP) of trainers, and briefing materials.
 The course objectives should be clearly defined and comprehensive to the target participants.
 CEA may ask for presentation materials from course providers on their proposed courses before approval and award of CPD credits.